 - Academic document records need to exist for each publishing context in order to facilitate the publishing of a document.
 Put simply, a publishing context is a combination of school year, grading period, and visual design.
 Depending on the needs of you school, you may have few or many academic document header records - the functionality is flexible and built to be scaleable.
 Read more about publishing contexts.

-- Add/Edit Document Categories. *NEW FEATURE* Categories allow you to define the description and icon for the "buckets" your documents appear in when published to the portals (screenshot below).
+- Add/Edit Document Categories.
+Categories allow you to define the description and icon for the "buckets" your documents appear in when published to the portals (screenshot below).
 This step can be completed at any time but it may be helpful to get a full sense of all the academic document records you use before deciding what your categories should be.

 Stage 2: Publishing Prep